Home

 Let's have a look at a visual example...

-The role of the analog signal will be performed by 'Gray Wave'.
+The role of the analog signal will be performed by "Grey Wave".

-Notice how in the top example, there are too few data points to adequately describe the Gray Wave.
+Notice how in the top example, there are too few data points to adequately describe the Grey Wave.

-The top Blue Wave does not look much like the Gray Wave.
+The top Blue Wave does not look much like the Grey Wave.
+See how it skips some peaks and is generally misshaped?

-Now look at the bottom wave.
-Notice that the Gray Wave has a data point at the top, bottom, and midpoint of each wave.
+Now look at the bottom Blue Wave.
+Notice that there is a data point at the top, bottom, and midpoint of each instance of the Grey Wave.

 If this represented the highest frequency, then we would know we have a good reproduction.